The event of the year at Linnaeus University

 Friday 18 May

-16.00 Academic Ceremony in KalmarSalen with conferral of degrees for doctors and honorary doctors and inauguration of new professors.
+16.00 Grand ceremony in Kalmarsalen with conferral of degrees for doctors and honorary doctors and inauguration of new professors.

 Information for guests

 Promovendi, installandi, and all other employees at Linnaeus University who have received an invitation to take part at the ceremony may bring company to the academic dinner at a subsidised price.
-Seats are limited.
+The number of seats is limited.
 We recommend that any accompanying guests are at least 15 years of age.

 For participants in the academic ceremony, the dress code is formal: white tie and tails with a white waistcoat, national costume, a formal evening gown, alternatively trouser suit.
 For guests at the academic dinner, the dress code is: dark suit, formal evening gown, alternatively trouser suit.
 Remember to arrange for formal attire well ahead of time as demand is great towards the end of May.
 You can, for instance, contact: